dalebezolli/qrcode-generator/README.md

 # QR Code Generator

-This is a simple implementation of the qr code specification strictly for learning purposes
+Just a simple qr code generation I've been building for learning purposes.

+## Features
+- Inputs: Alphanumeric only
+- Manual selection of version and masking
+- Supports qrcodes up to version 2
+- Displays qrcode to svg

+## Usage
+Clone the repo and run the code with any http server (eg [live-server](https://www.npmjs.com/package/live-server))